HowDoIGitHelp/CMSC23MDNotes/mdNotes/programming_paradigms_introduction.md

 Therefore, you can think of C as classified under procedural programming.

 But as time passed by classifying a newer programming language under one paradigm became harder and harder.
-A programming language like python for example is mostly procedural, object-oriented, but sometimes functional.
+A programming language like python for example is mostly procedural, object-oriented, but has functional programming features.

 Modern programming languages evolved to become **multi-paradigm**.
-This inevitably happened because, as programming languages age and grow, more **features** are added to it.
+This inevitably happened because, as programming languages evolve, more **features** are added to it.
 These features are sometimes *borrowed from other paradigms* to solve a problem in a better way.
 This is the reason why established and mainstream programming languages like Java, C++, or Python tend to be multi-paradigm.

 The multi-paradigmness of programming languages tend to be the reason why some programming language designers have abandoned the notion of building based on a strict paradigm.
 Instead, a language designer would *choose specific features* that they want to be supported on their programming language and implement it, regardless of its paradigm origins.

+Instead of thinking of paradigms as classifications, you should think of paradigms as *different ways to solve problems*.
+You can solve one problem by applying the concepts and philosophies of imperative paradigm, and solve another problem by applying the concepts and philosophies of functional paradigm.
+You can even come up with a solution that combines the concepts and philosophies of different paradigms.